simonbukin/fateseal/README.md

 ## Running locally

-This website will eventually be hosted, but for now it can be run locally.
+This website is hosted at [fateseal.com](https://fateseal.com), but you can also run it locally.
 All that is necessary is cloning the repository and running the following commands:

 ```shell